Marlonl254/Marlonl254/README.md

 ### Founder & CEO — [Bombay Softwares Limited (Kenya)](https://bombaysoftwares.co.ke)
 **Backend Software Engineer | Python Specialist | Data Analytics Practitioner**

-I’m a backend-focused software engineer and entrepreneur with a strong specialization in the **Python ecosystem**, particularly **Django-based backend systems**.
+I’m a backend-focused software engineer with a strong specialization in the **Python ecosystem**, particularly **Django-based backend systems**.
 I design and build **scalable backend application logic**, architect production-ready systems, and use **data analytics** to solve real operational and business problems.

 Alongside Python, I’m currently learning **Go**, focusing on performance-oriented backend services and deeper system-level design.

 ---

 ## ⚙️ Engineering Philosophy

-I optimize for **speed, execution, and iteration**.

 My approach to engineering is grounded in **first-principles thinking** — breaking problems down to what actually matters, eliminating unnecessary complexity, and building only what moves the system forward.